croz-ltd/nrich/nrich-webmvc-spring-boot-starter/README.md

 ## Overview

 Spring Boot starter for `nrich-webmvc` module.
-The main purpose of `nrich-webmvc` is to provide an `@RestController` advice that handles exceptions.
+The main purpose of `nrich-webmvc` module is to provide an `@RestController` advice that handles exceptions.
 Exceptions are logged using `nrich-logging` module and a notification is created using `nrich-notification` module.
 Other useful features include providing a way of adding additional data to responses by implementing
-`ExceptionAuxiliaryDataResolverService` (default implementation is provided), resolving status of exceptions, limiting locale selection ignoring serialization of transient properties and converting empty strings to null.
+`ExceptionAuxiliaryDataResolverService` (default implementation is provided), resolving status of exceptions, limiting locale selection, ignoring serialization of transient properties and converting empty strings to null.
 Starter module provides a `@Configuration` class (`NrichWebMvcAutoConfiguration`) with default configuration of `nrich-webmvc` module
 (while allowing for overriding with conditional annotations) and `@ConfigurationProperties` class (`NrichWebMvcProperties`) with default configured values and does automatic registration through `spring.factories`.